wolfmathias/wildwish-app/README.md

 # Install dependencies

-With Ruby already installed, run 'bundle install' in the root directory.
-If you don't have Ruby, install it, then run 'gem install bundler' so you can run 'bundle install'.
+With Ruby already installed, run `bundle install` in the root directory.
+If you don't have Ruby, install it, then run `gem install bundler` so you can run `bundle install`.

 # Seed the database

 This is using Postgresql for the database.
 Make sure Postgres is installed on your machine and running before migrating or seeding.

-In the root directory, run 'rails db:migrate' then 'rails db:seed'.
+In the root directory, run `rails db:migrate` then `rails db:seed`.

 # Start the server

-Run 'rails server' in the terminal to start the server.
+Run `rails server` in the terminal to start the server.
 Resources can be accessed as an API using RESTful routes ('/animals', '/wishes/active', etc).
 The routes for this branch ('js-concept-backend') are:

 GET '/wishes/active'
 POST '/wishes/:id/reset_donations'